England and Wales

 Once you have accepted a teaching job, it could be argued that you are bound by the relevant notice periods stipulated in the contract of employment, including situations where the offer of employment is conditional on satisfactory pre-employment checks (e.g. Disclosure and Barring Service - DBS) and references.

-If you are contemplating this, you should contact the NASUWT immediately for further advice and guidance, as it may be the case that a mutual agreement can be reached between you and the school/college.
+If you are contemplating this, you should contact NASUWT immediately for further advice and guidance, as it may be the case that a mutual agreement can be reached between you and the school/college.

 Breach of contract

-It is important to note that if you leave your school/college without giving the required notice period, this could be seen as a breach of contract, as well as having a detrimental impact on any reference provided by the school/college.
+If you leave your school/college without giving the required notice period, this could be seen as a breach of contract, as well as having a detrimental impact on any reference provided by the school/college.

-If you are contemplating this, you should contact the NASUWT immediately for further advice and guidance, as it may be the case that a mutual agreement can be reached between you and the school/college.
+If you are contemplating this, you should contact NASUWT immediately for further advice and guidance, as it may be the case that a mutual agreement can be reached between you and the school/college.

 Northern Ireland